 Form I-94 is the official government documentation of a visitor’s arrival into the United States: it records the date and port of entry, immigration status (or visa type) and authorized period of stay.
 The I-94 is currently an electronic report.

 Following arrival to the United States, each student is responsible for obtaining and printing their I-94 record.
-Make sure that the information is correct prior to printing the I-94.
+Make sure that the information is correct prior to printing the I-94 form.

 If you need assistance in this process or notice any incorrect information, please visit the ELI.